 Different Italian regions are renowned for different dishes.
 In the northern region of Emilia-Romagna, the cities are famous for their tortellini and their egg-pasta dishes.
 In Southern Italy, people historically had less money and prepared most of their dishes with hard pasta.

-The funny thing is that while all of the tourists flock to the Amalfi Coast during their Italy itineraries, the Italians go to the beach towns on the other side of Naples such as Bacoli, or they travel out to the islands of Ischia and Procida.
+The funny thing is that while all of the tourists flock to the Amalfi Coast during their Italy itineraries, the Italians go to the beach towns on the other side of Naples.
+For instance, they head to the beach town of Bacoli, or sail out to the islands of Ischia and Procida.

 By all means, stop by the Amalfi Coast and cross it off your bucket list, but try and keep your schedule and your mind open to discovering other wonderful, more underrated areas of Southern Italy.

 The coastal town of Lecce is stunning, as are many of the medieval hilltop settlements in Puglia.
 These spots are well worth adding to your radar when planning a trip to Italy.

 Nobody Really Cares if You Order a Cappuccino After 11 am